 Ensuring all students and parents know and understand school norms, expectations, rules, and processes.

-Ensuring all students and families receive copies of the school code of conduct before the start of the school year (or, for students who transfer in or register late, at the time of registration).
+Ensuring all students and families receive copies of the school code of conduct within one calendar month of the beginning of school (or, for students who transfer in or register late, at the time of registration).

 Collaborating with students and families to host forums to discuss positive school climate and behavioral expectations, including student assemblies and family “Town Hall” discussions.